21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 • Anton Hersun, — project lead (estimation, agency-side communication, sign-off)

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team was invisible to the end client.
-All customisation requests came through the agency’s shared issue backlog; nothing about the build was visible to the end client directly.
-Each QA round was closed only after the agency-side reviewer confirmed the delta was resolved.
+To ABM Orthodontics, the work read as their agency’s own delivery.
+All customisation requests came through the agency’s shared issue backlog, and our work surfaced to the practice only as finished, agency-branded pages.
+We closed each QA round only after the agency-side reviewer confirmed the delta was resolved.

 For agencies with a branded template system